-For seriously committed couples in the early months of their relationship, it is hard to think of anything other than the big wedding, and pre-marital counseling is nowhere on the cards.
-Everyone’s looking forward to the big day, and it’s easy to forget if you are really ready for marriage.
+For seriously committed couples in the early months of their relationship, it is hard to think of anything other than the big wedding, and pre-marital counseling is nowhere in the cards.
+Everyone’s looking forward to the big day and it’s easy to forget if you are really ready for marriage.

 However, approaching pre-marriage counseling or premarital therapy when minor problems occur is a wise solution.
 In fact, couples who undergo marriage counseling before marriage tend to have higher levels of marital satisfaction and are less likely to divorce.

 If you’re still wondering what is premarital counseling, and why premarital counseling is necessary, we present eight primary reasons endorsing the importance of premarital counseling.
 You will also find some key lessons to learn from premarital counseling.

 1. It helps you to know your role

 Yes, premarital counseling enables you to address and discuss unspoken role expectations in the marriage.
 Many couples do not consider their respective roles in the marriage that applies to career, finances, intimacy, and kids.

 Your counselor or therapist can encourage you and your spouse to have an honest discussion about what you expect from each other.
 Also, you and your spouse are more likely to be receptive to the counselor’s suggestions as you both trust their opinion to be authentic and unbiased.